It’s time to rethink HVAC specification.

 HVAC specification under new regulatory standards

-Using the supporting SAP 10.1 BETA software for proposed Part L and Part F 2020, this document analyses the potential impact the changes may have on HVAC specification within residential developments; proposing new strategies to help building designers gain compliance.
+Using the supporting SAP 10.1 BETA software for proposed Part L and Part F 2020, our document analyses the potential impact the changes may have on HVAC specification within residential developments; proposing new strategies to help building designers gain compliance.

-Begin to create new HVAC strategies ready for Part L and Part F 2020
+Begin to create new HVAC strategies ready for Part L and Part F 2020 by talking to our experienced specification team

-For larger developments, understand what the 2025 requirements may be as this could affect dwellings being planned today
+For larger developments, understand what the 2025 requirements may be as this could affect dwellings being planned today by talking to our to our sales team